The diamond carat is the unit of measurement of a diamond's weight; larger diamonds being the rarest.

-A high quality cut and polish will result in a symmetrical, brilliant diamond that reflects maximum fire and sparkle.
+A high quality diamond cut will result in a symmetrical, brilliant stone that reflects the maximum brilliance.

-The culet is the tiny facet or point at the base or bottom of a diamond, where the pavilion facets meet.
+The culet is the tiny facet or point at the bottom of a diamond, where the pavilion facets meet.

 The girdle is the thin perimeter of a diamond, dividing the crown (top) from the pavilion (bottom).

 A Diamond Grading Report includes all of a stone's defining characteristics and scores.